4,576 words: approx. 30 minutes

 He set out the box’s contents.
 From her view, everything was obscured except the knife.

-After she had lowered herself into a cross-legged position opposite him, all the while keeping her eyes on him, he studied her for a moment, then said, “I’m really sorry about all this.
+He studied her for a moment, then said, “I’m really sorry about all this.
 For you and your mommy and your daddy.”

 Saturday, 5 p.m.